stephenbyrne99/nft-vampire/README.md

 **Template for Vampire Attacking NFT Projects**

 ## Note
 This is a work in progress and was built in evening while watching youtube.
 Will update when tested & optimised.
-May also deploy a factory which can deploy these.
+Read overview below for future feature ideas.

 ## Overview
 Loads of great Art NFT projects have piss poor teams behind them.
 This is a method for a community to essentially migrate their NFT (victim) to a new vNFT (vampire).
-Rewards from secondary sales can then be used by the new owner to further develop the community.
+Rewards from secondary sales can then be used by the new owner(s) to further develop the community.
+Potential here also to make the NFTVampire  deployable from a through a VampireManager contract, which could function as control mechanism and function as a DAO for vNFT token holders so no single contract controls the funds.

 If interested in previous vampire attacks see [sushiswap](https://finematics.com/vampire-attack-sushiswap-explained/).

 ## Contributing
 Feel free to.